Ever asked yourself?

 Mid size buses with plenty of seats.
 Good thing about them is they will stop anywhere and everywhere along their specific route.
 They are almost impossible to miss as they tend to honk their horn whenever the driver spots someone standing at the side of the road.
 But again if comfort is imperative it can be tricky as they overcrowd the van (carrying up to 20 people instead of the legal 12).
 This shouldn’t be a problem if you do not travel in peak hours.

-Guaguas are the cheapest option for long distance, expect to pay as little as RD$50 for 10-15km.
+Guaguas are the cheapest option for long distance, expect to pay as little as RD$50 ($1.00 USD) for up to 15 miles.
 Make sure you confirm prior to leaving as they will squeeze you for as much as they can.

 If comfort and safety is priority #1, then this is your best option.
 They have the newest minivan models with working air conditioning.
 But comfort comes at a price, this is the most expensive mode of transportation.
 Taxis are harder to spot than guaguas and don’t drive around looking for potential customers.

 They do not have meters so the fixed rates are affixed at the designated location.
-Taxi fares are on average RD$1200 ($24 US) for 15-25 km.
+Taxi fares are on average $24 USD for 15-25 km.

 Bonus Reason: Permanent Residency Done Quickly